mateo-ce/software-snacks/README.md

 <img src="https://github.com/mateo-ce/software-snacks/blob/master/+1%20NP/icon.png?raw=true" width="80"></img>
 ### +1 NP

-#### Adds numpad functionality to the top number row, special keys and arrow keys when caps lock is on.
+#### Adds numpad functionality to the top number row and arrow keys when caps lock is on.

-You can also activate this functionality temporarily by using **RCTRL + RSHIFT**
+You can also activate this functionality for the above and also special keys temporarily by using **RCTRL + RSHIFT**